analysis

 Taylor's Theorem

-Let be -times differentiable on the interval (or ) and -times differentiable on the interior of .
-Then there exists a point such that:
+Let be -times differentiable on the closed interval between and , and -times differentiable on the interior of .
+Then the function can be expressed as the sum of its Taylor polynomial of degree and a remainder term: